openstack-archive/congress-specs/specs/liberty/horizon-policy-abstraction.rst

 ::

- Congress Policy ::= violation-condition, “do” action for violation
+ Congress Policy ::= violation-condition, "do" action for violation

 So, policy abstraction is to abstract violation state and corresponding action to make the policy more intuitive and easy to use.

 By analyzing typical scenarios, violation mainly can be divided into two parts.
-One is the constraint of objects’ attributes, and another is the constraint of relationship between several objects’ attributes.
+One is the constraint of objects' attributes, and another is the constraint of relationship between several objects' attributes.

 All the objects and constraints are not just a simple set of data source tables, but they can be divided into some categories according to their